cheststore/chest.store/README.md

 # chest.store

 Open-source, lightweight, and hackable cloud file/object explorer, storage, and git HTTP server.
-Integrations to your favorite cloud providers are available and more will be added.
+Integrations to several cloud providers are available with more being added (please open an issue if your provider of choice is not available yet).
 Object versioning happens with git version control and any object version history repo can easily be cloned and/or `git pull`ed to see complete object history.

-## Version history & built-in git server
+## Version history & built-in git HTTP server

 chest.store has a built in git HTTP server that is used for object version history.
 Version histories are stored in a new `.chest.store` folder at the root of the